 - salt and pepper to taste

 Add all of the ingredients except the chicken in a large saucepan and bring to the boil, keep on a rolling boil for 7 – 10 mins.

 Add the chicken pieces, return to the boil, boil for a further 5mins and switch off.
 Use a slotted spoon to remove the chicken pieces into a dish.

 Strain the stock into a bowl and discard the other ingredients.

-Place the oil in saucepan, add grated onions and fry until light brown, add ginger, garlic and red chillies, mix well and add the tomatoes.
+Place the oil in saucepan, add grated onions and fry until light brown, add ginger, garlic, salt and red chillies, mix well and add the tomatoes.

-Keep stirring and cook until liquids evaporate and oil separates (bhun), add the garam masala and keep stirring.
+Keep stirring and cook until liquids evaporate and oil separates (bhun), add the garam masala and mix in.

 Add the boneless chicken and half a cup of water, stir once, cook covered on low heat for 10 mins (dhum) and switch off.

 Wash the rice in 2 or 3 changes of water and soak in warm water for 1 hour, or cold water for 2 hours, drain the rice and discard this liquid.

 Put the oil in a medium sized saucepan, heat, add the sliced onion and fry until dark brown (the caramalised onion will determine the colour of the Pilao rice), add the cumin fry for 30 seconds and add the measured water.